omatviiv/omtv-template-react-component/README-COMPONENT.md

 <MyComponent data={[...]}>Children</MyComponent>
 ```

-Component created with this template will not be bundled or compiled.
-It provides component in raw form as is in `component/` folder.
+Component is not bundled or compiled, It is provided in raw form as is
+(see `component/` folder).
-The project that is going to use component created with this template should
+The project that is going to use this component should bundle and
-bundle and complie the component itself, here are the instructions for
-webpack and babel:
+complie component itself, here are the instructions for webpack and babel:
 ```webpack.config.js
 module.exports = {
   ...